monarch-initiative/monarch-documentation/README.md

 - `genindex` - Runs the generation script for the index.md

 You can run any step individually (ex. `make genindex`),
-or run the full series of steps to generate the full technical documentation site (`make build-docs`)
+or run the full series of steps to generate the full documentation site (`make build-docs`)

 ## Credits